After careful thinking about a title, I realized honesty is the best policy and truth be told:

 I don’t hate the treadmill.

-While New Jersey is a lot easier to run outdoors year round, some places such as Upstate New York are not.
+While New Jersey is a lot easier to run outdoors year-round, some places such as Upstate New York are not.
 Some winters it has been -30 outside and you’re so bundled up you can’t get more than a speed waddle outside.
 You get a much more quality workout by running on the treadmill.

 I love running, but I’m not going to run outside only to be miserable or be unsafe while doing so.

 In fact, I don’t mind running on the treadmill.
 I’m able to put in a certain pace, zone out and go.
 There was a significant ice storm the night before my last twenty miler before Phoenix.
 It was either run 20 miles on a treadmill or miss the run.
 I watched 3 hours of Say Yes to the Dress, and it wasn’t bad.

 In fact, there are several professional and high-level athletes that “don’t hate the treadmill.”
 Due to location and weather, they do almost all of their training on one.
 If a professional runner doesn’t hate the treadmill and in fact, might like it, I think we can all learn from that.

 But how do you run on the treadmill if you actually hate it?

 If you call it the “dreadmill,” of course, you are going to hate the treadmill.
 I should take this mentality with shopping and call it dreading…maybe I wouldn’t like that too.

 After 15 minutes, if you still hate the treadmill, get off.
 It’s still a longer running workout than you would have gotten.
 If you don’t hate the treadmill, keep going.